- I prefer making art that uplifts, inspires, and takes us back to those wistful moments in life.

-Natasha Nashadka is an artist, portraitist, teacher, blogger, and homeschooler.
+Natasha Nashadka is an artist, portraitist, teacher, blogger, and homeschooler working in the Huntsville, Alabama area.
 (I know – when does she find the time to sleep?)
 She has been drawn to art (pun intended) for as long as she can remember, and she periodically talks about herself in the third person.

-Not only does she want to add more meaning to people’s lives through art, she strives to find artful solutions to their problems as well.
+Not only does she want to add more meaning to people’s lives through art, she strives to find artful solutions to their problems.